Reduce Your Impact with Simple Actions

 “When we try to pick out anything by itself, we find it hitched to everything else in the Universe.” – John Muir

 The San Juan Mountains are home to incredible beauty, spectacular wildlife, and vitally important waterways.
-These natural wonders are available to everyone through our public lands so let’s come together to reduce our environmental impact and ensure their health and beauty for all future generations.
+These natural wonders are available to everyone through our public lands so let’s come together to reduce our environmental impact and ensure their health and beauty for future generations.

-As more and more people choose to hike, bike, ride OHVs, explore, and camp on these public lands, lessening our impact is becoming increasingly important.
+As more people choose to hike, bike, ride OHVs, explore, and camp on these public lands, lessening our impact is increasingly important.
 We can all do this by being aware of how we’re interacting with the environment and making simple yet meaningful decisions to minimize our impact on these gorgeous and important lands.

 DID YOU KNOW?
 Elevations in the San Juan Mountains range from 7,000-14,000 feet.
 Altitude sickness, dehydration, and weather can quickly become severe.
 At the higher elevations, winter snow can last until early or even mid-July.
 Summer brings the certainty of afternoon thunderstorms with increased rain and lightning during monsoon season.
 Whether it is snowmelt from rising temperatures or rain from afternoon thunderstorms, every creek and river swells making crossing challenging or even impossible.

 WHAT CAN WE DO?
 Bring plenty of water in your reusable water bottle and perhaps a ‘life straw’ in case of emergencies.
 Know the weather and your limits!
 Colorado weather can change in an instant, so pack layers for heat and cold, rain and snow, no matter how sunny things look when you start.
 Review what to do during a lightning storm.
 And, don’t forget to sign up for your Colorado Search & Rescue Card.